ska-telescope/developer.skatelescope.org/src/tutorial/setup-minikube.rst

 Exposing Minikube to the outside world
 --------------------------------------

 To share an application with people and machines outside of your local network, there are applications that we can use to expose a local server.
 Most commonly used, we have `Ngrok <https://ngrok.com/>`_ or `Localtunnel <https://theboroer.github.io/localtunnel-www//>`_.
-Lets `setup Ngrok <https://ngrok.com/docs/getting-started/>`_ that first requires a free account.
+Let's `set up Ngrok <https://ngrok.com/docs/getting-started/>`_ that first requires a free account.
 Afterwards, we can:

    .. code-block:: bash